Own-Data-Privateer/hoardy-web/README.md

     I'm glad you asked!
     I'm not a lawyer, but to me it looks like `pWebArc` violates [Chrome Web Store's "Terms of Use"](https://web.archive.org/web/20240604062520/https://developer.chrome.com/docs/webstore/program-policies/terms).
     Specifically, the "enables the unauthorized download of streaming content or media" clause.
-    I my personal opinion, any content you web browser downloads while you are browsing the web normally you are "authorized" to download, but given the context of that clause in that document, I feel like Google would disagree.
+    In my personal opinion, any content you web browser downloads while you are browsing the web normally you are "authorized" to download, but given the context of that clause in that document, I feel like Google would disagree.

     Meanwhile, `pWebArc` tries its best to collect all web traffic you browser generates, which, obviously, includes streaming content.